Login

 Ecommerce cash flow requirements

 With the growth of ecommerce, small businesses have moved some or all of their businesses online.
 There’s a huge opportunity for growth in ecommerce, but there’s also tremendous competition.
 Small businesses are competing for attention for their online store, but also for marketplace listings in crowded spaces.
-While there’s plenty of potential sales to make, it requires strategy and investment to win.
+While there’s plenty of potential sales to make, an online business requires strategy and investment to win.

 The growing demand for ecommerce means that sellers need more cash to succeed.
-For ecommerce businesses and Amazon sellers, cash needs fall in three main buckets: Inventory management, marketing costs, and long-term growth.
+For ecommerce businesses and Amazon sellers, cash needs fall in three main buckets: Inventory financing, marketing costs, and long-term growth.

 Inventory management